-Debt Securities are classified as available-for-sale securities within Investment Securities on the Consolidated Statements of Financial Condition.
+Debt Securities are classified as available-for-sale securities within Investment Securities and Certificates of Deposit on the Consolidated Statements of Financial Condition.
 These securities are stated at fair value with unrealized gains and losses included in Accumulated Other Comprehensive Income (Loss) and realized gains and losses included in earnings.
-The Company had net realized losses of (\$14), (\$28) and (\$38) for the years ended December 31, 2019, 2018 and 2017, respectively.
+The Company had net realized gains (losses) of \$75, (\$14) and (\$28) for the years ended December 31, 2020, 2019 and 2018, respectively.